 The CURIE women of tomorrow meet five times annually in a collaborative spirit focusing on professional and personal development.

-Click here to find the full program for the next season 2017/18 of CURIE of Tomorrow.
+Click here to find the full program for this season 2017/18 of CURIE of Tomorrow.

 "What I appreciate the most?
 Going home after a network meeting filled with energy and my brain is buzzing with new inputs.
 My world has grown so much bigger!”
 Member of CURIE of Tomorrow 2016/17